 From Acolad (LSPI #12): “The current priority is to take all the necessary precautions to limit contagion and end the epidemic.
 Here are a few services and tools which companies who operate internationally can use from a distance.”

 From Stratus Video (LSPI #14): “This page contains resources on how to utilize telehealth services to prevent the spread of COVID-19, and how our Stratus Link product can extend telehealth services to the Deaf/Hard-of-Hearing and LEP patient populations.”

 From thebigword (LSPI #16): “We have tested and prepared for situations such as COVID-19, and there will be no disruption to our worldwide services as we continue to work at full operational capacity.
-We have been able to leverage our technology and flexible human resourcing to address isolated supplier constraints […] We have planned for this and there will be no disruption regardless of the level of pandemic.”
+We have been able to leverage our technology and flexible human resourcing to address isolated supplier constraints.” thebigword is also waiving its machine translation service fees for clients during the COVID-19 crisis.